zhifanzhu/jcat/README.md

 # JCAT

-jcat is a self-contained command line tool for viewing jupyter notebook file in terminal.
+jcat is a self-contained command line tool for viewing jupyter notebook files in terminal.
 It parses notebook's underlying json content, hence it runs *without the dependency of jupyter/ipython core*.

 ## Prerequisites